James B. Williams

 P. Russell Hardin

-Russ joined the Foundations’ staff as Secretary in 1988, became Treasurer in 1989, Vice President in 1994, and President in 2006.
+Russ joined the Foundations’ staff as Secretary in 1988, became Treasurer in 1989, Vice President in 1994 and President in 2006.
 Prior to joining the Foundations, Russ practiced law with King & Spalding and was associated with the Robinson-Humphrey Company.
-He currently serves as Chairman of the Foundation Center, trustee of Northwestern Mutual, and director of the Genuine Parts Company and the Commerce Club of Atlanta.
-He is a former board chair of the Southeastern Council of Foundations.
+He currently serves as a trustee of the Northwestern Mutual Life Insurance Company and as a director of the Genuine Parts Company and the Truist Atlanta Advisory Council.
+He is a former board chair of Candid and the Southeastern Council of Foundations.
 Russ received his B.A. degree with high distinction from the University of Virginia in 1979, and his J.D. degree with honors from Duke University School of Law in 1982.

 Grants Program Director

 Lizzy joined the Foundations’ staff as Grants Officer in 2005 and became Grants Program Director in 2011.
 She previously worked for the fundraising consulting firm of Coxe Curry & Associates for more than seven years, and also served as Director of Special Events for the Cystic Fibrosis Foundation in Raleigh, NC.
-Lizzy is a former trustee of the Southeastern Council of Foundations and a past chair of the Foundation Center-Atlanta Advisory Board.
+Lizzy serves on the steering committee for the Georgia Grantmakers Alliance.
+She is a former trustee of the Southeastern Council of Foundations and a past chair of Candid’s Atlanta Advisory Board.
 She graduated Phi Beta Kappa from the University of North Carolina at Chapel Hill with a B.A. degree in economics.

 Katrina joined the Foundations’ staff in 2017.
 She previously served as Vice President of Corporate Accounting at Quadrant Real Estate Advisors and as Tax Manager at Windham Brannon.
 Katrina earned her master’s degree in taxation from Georgia State University and a B.A. degree in French literature from Emory University.